FAQ

 Cable management in any situation is critical.
 A damaged header cable or extension cable is not only a costly repair, but also a potential safety hazard.

-Chimera Light Booms include adhesive cable “keeper” clips as well as two velcro ties, to secure the cable wherever you choose along the light boom.
+Chimera Light Booms include adhesive cable “keeper” clips as well as two hook and loop ties, to secure the cable wherever you choose along the light boom.

 It is important to consider the maximum payload, as adding an extension decreases the capable payload of the light boom (think of it as sliding further back on a see-saw).